ArkanTaha/OlympicsDataAnalysis/README.md

 # 120 Years of Olympic History: Athletes events, and Results
 Content; The file athlete_events.csv contains 271116 rows and 15 columns.
 Each row corresponds to an individual athlete competing in an individual Olympic event (athlete-events).
-The columns are:
+The columns are:\n
-ID - Unique number for each athlete
+ID - Unique number for each athlete\n
 Name - Athlete's name
 Sex - M or F
 Age - Integer